vsaravind007/personal-blog/blog/content/posts/Apple-Haptic-Trailer-How-It-Works.md

 ### Apple Magic!

-Since iOS 13.0+ and iPadOS 13.0+, Apple has included *Core Haptics* capability which lets the developer add custom haptic feedbacks to their apps to have a bit more physical engagement with on screen interactions.
+Since iOS 13.0+ and iPadOS 13.0+, Apple has included *Core Haptics* capability which lets the developer add custom haptic feedback to their apps to have a bit more physical engagement with on screen interactions.
 You might be already familiar with some of the input controls having haptic feedback when you interact with them - the alarm time picker for example.
 You can read Apple's documentation on Core Haptics [here](https://developer.apple.com/documentation/corehaptics).

-The Taptic Engine built into iPhones and iPads (and other wearables) are in a way high definition, you can differentiate between a mild tap, a sharp tap and even a continous rumble, I am yet to find a mobile device with this level of resolution and definition when it comes to haptic feedback.
+The Taptic Engine built into iPhones and iPads (and other wearables) are in a way high definition, you can differentiate between a mild tap, a sharp tap and even a continuous rumble, I am yet to find a mobile device with this level of resolution and definition when it comes to haptic feedback.

 ![Apple Taptic Engine](/assets/images/haptic-video/taptic-engine.png)

-What makes Core Haptics interesting is the ability to play a continous sequence of patterns - once again thanks to Apple's Hardware + Software integration harmony!
+What makes Core Haptics interesting is the ability to play a continuous sequence of patterns - once again thanks to Apple's Hardware + Software integration harmony!

-From an implementation perspective, every haptic feedback event is an object of`CHHapticEvent`from the Core Haptics library, which essentially is a simple way to represent one haptic event, there are audio and haptic feedbacks, lets ignore audio for now.
+From an implementation perspective, every haptic feedback event is an object of`CHHapticEvent`from the Core Haptics library, which essentially is a simple way to represent one haptic event, there are audio and haptic feedback, lets ignore audio for now.

-When it comes to haptics, there are 2 main event types based on the duration of the effect - **transient** & **continous**.
+When it comes to haptics, there are 2 main event types based on the duration of the effect - **transient** & **continuous**.

-Transient events are impulses while continous ones represent vibrations or rumble.
+Transient events are impulses while continuous ones represent vibrations or rumble.

 The image below shows how these events are represented against time: